-• refPositionsFile < (atom group) File with reference positions >
+• refPositionsFile < (atom group) File with reference positions > Acceptable Values: UNIX filename

 Description: If either centerReference or rotateReference is on, the coordinates from this file are used to determine the center of geometry translation and the optimal rotation between them and the current coordinates of the group.
-This file can either i) contain as many atoms as the group (in which case all of the ATOM records are read) or ii) a larger number of atoms (in which case atoms will be selected according to refPositionsCol).
-In a typical application, the second format is used by providing the value of atomsFile.
+This file can either i) contain as many atoms as the group (in which case all of the ATOM records are read) or ii) a larger number of atoms.
+In the second case, coordinates will be selected either according to flags in column refPositionsCol, or, if that parameter is not specified, by index, using the list of atom indices belonging to the atom group.
+In a typical application, a PDB file containing both atom flags and reference coordinates is prepared, and provided as both atomsFile and refPositionsFile, while the flag column is passed to atomsCol and refPositionsCol.

-- refPositionsCol < (atom group) Column to use in the PDB file > Acceptable Values: X, Y, Z, O or B Default Value: O Description: Like atomsCol for atomsFile, indicates which column to use to identify the atoms in refPositionsFile. - refPositionsColValue < (atom group) Value in the PDB column > Acceptable Values: positive decimal Description: Analogous to atomsColValue, but applied to refPositionsCol. - $\bullet$ refPositionsGroup < (atom group) Use an alternate group do perform roto-translational fitting >
+- refPositionsCol < (atom group) Column to use in the PDB file > Acceptable Values: X, Y, Z, O or B

-Acceptable Values: Block refPositionsGroup $\{ \ \ldots \ \}$
+Description: Like atomsCol for atomsFile, indicates which column to use to identify the atoms in refPositionsFile.
+If not specified, atoms are selected by index, based on the atom group definition. - refPositionsColValue < (atom group) Value in the PDB column > Acceptable Values: positive decimal Description: Analogous to atomsColValue, but applied to refPositionsCol. - refPositionsGroup < (atom group) Use an alternate group do perform roto-translational fitting >

-Default Value: This group itself
+Acceptable Values: Block refPositionsGroup { ... } Default Value: This group itself